Labetalol: Chemistry

+The experimental log P of labetalol is 2.7 to 3.1 and its predicted log P ranges from 1.73 to 3.1.
+Hence, it has relatively high lipophilicity.

 History

-Labetalol was the first drug created that combined both alpha- and beta- adrenergic receptor blocking properties.
-It was created to potentially fix the compensatory reflex issue that occurred when blocking a single receptor subtype, i.e. vasoconstriction after blocking beta-receptors or tachycardia after blocking alpha receptors.
-Because the reflex from blocking the single receptor subtypes acted to prevent the lowering of blood pressure, it was postulated that weak blocking of both alpha- and beta- receptors could work together to decrease blood pressure.
+Labetalol was the first drug created that combined both α- and β-adrenergic receptor blocking properties.
+It was created to potentially fix the compensatory reflex issue that occurred when blocking a single receptor subtype, i.e. vasoconstriction after blocking β-adrenergic receptors or tachycardia after blocking α-adrenergic receptors.
+Because the reflex from blocking the single receptor subtypes acted to prevent the lowering of blood pressure, it was postulated that weak blocking of both α- and β-adrenergic receptors could work together to decrease blood pressure.